 When brainstorming in your keyword research, simply type in a keyword that is relevant to your niche and look at the predictions.
 These are great keywords to add to your list.
 Why?
 If Google suggests a keyword, you know that lots of people are searching for it.

-If you type an underscore ( _ ) in Google Autocomplete, it acts as a wild card and provides different words to help you complete the query.
+If you type an underscore ( _ ) in Google Suggest, it acts as a wild card and provides different words to help you complete the query.

-Yet, you don’t need to stop with Google Autocomplete.
-You can also find keyword suggestions with YouTube, Bing, and Yahoo.
+Yet, you don’t need to stop with Google Suggest.
+You can also find keyword suggestions with YouTube, DuckDuckGo, Bing, and Yahoo.
 They should create a tool that searches all of these.

 Oh wait, they have, and it’s called Soovle.